Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 date: 2021-01-13T00:00:00.000Z
 ---

-Update page to use the CLI and return the i18 information and its constraint to help wih translation

 Use Axway Central CLI basic commands for creating, fetching, updating, and deleting various Axway API Server assets.
 Each command is followed by a brief description, an explanation of the proper command syntax, including command arguments and options, along with example syntax for various use cases.

 ### The accessibility of resources